nikolaikanev/markdown-cv/index.md

 ## Education

-'2011 - 2015'
+`2011 - 2015`
-Comuter techincs and technologies studied in highschool of "PGMET Stoycho and Kica Marchevi"
+__Comuter technologies, highschool "PGMET Stoycho and Kica Marchevi", Haskovo, Bulgaria__

-'2018 - 2019'
+`2018 - 2019`
-Administration and management
-University of national and world economy
-Dropped out in the second year.
+__Administration and management, University of national and world economy, Sofia, Bulgaria__ Dropped out in the second year.